kryoniteorg/kryo-discord-whitelist/README.md

 It is not recommended using the root user of the [MariaDB](https://mariadb.org/) server for kryo-discord-whitelist.
 Please create an extra database with an extra user that is limited to that database.

 ## Setup
-The installation and usage of kryo-discord-whitelist needs to separate modules, the Discord bot itself and a [Velocity](https://github.com/PaperMC/Velocity) plugin.
+The installation and usage of kryo-discord-whitelist needs two separate modules, the Discord bot itself and a [Velocity](https://github.com/PaperMC/Velocity) plugin.
 At the moment you need to build all JAR files yourself because we do not distribute prebuilt JARs.

 ### Discord bot
 The Discord bot needs access to the Discord API, therefore a token is needed.
 To get a token a Discord bot needs to be created in the Discord developer portal.